Oklahoma Car Accident Laws Explained

 Oklahoma Statutes title 12, section 95 sets the statute of limitations for almost all lawsuits stemming from a car accident (except those for wrongful death; more on this later).
 That statute gives you two years to ask the state courts for a civil remedy for any personal injury or damage to your vehicle or other personal property.

-But if someone died as a result of the car accident, under Oklahoma Statutes title 12, section 1053 a representative of the estate also must file any wrongful death lawsuit within two years, but the "clock" starts running on the day of the accident victim's death, which could be later than the date of the accident itself.
+If someone died as a result of the car accident, under Oklahoma Statutes title 12, section 1053 a representative of the estate must file any wrongful death lawsuit within two years, but the "clock" starts running on the day of the accident victim's death, which could be later than the date of the crash itself.

 Whichever deadline applies, if you try to file your lawsuit after the applicable time limit has passed, you can count on the defendant (the person you're trying to sue) pointing out that discrepancy to the court as part of a motion to dismiss.
 The court will almost certainly grant the motion (unless some rare exception applies to extend the filing deadline), and that will be the end of your case.
 That's why it's crucial to understand how the statute of applies to your situation.

-Even if you're confident that your case will be resolved through the car insurance claim process, you'll want to leave yourself plenty of time to file a lawsuit in case you need to—if for no other reason than that you'll have more leverage during settlement talks.
-If you think you might be running up against the filing deadline, you may want to contact an experienced Oklahoma car accident attorney.
+And, even if you're confident that your case will be resolved through the car insurance claim process, you'll want to leave yourself plenty of time to file a lawsuit in case you need to—if for no other reason than that you'll have more leverage during settlement talks.

 Suppose you're seriously injured in an Oklahoma car accident, and you take your case to court.
 The jury, after hearing all the evidence, decides that the other driver was responsible for the accident—but that you too bear part of the blame.
 What happens next?
 How does this verdict affect your right to compensation?